Freshman Transition Issues

 - Lack of support system

 - Trauma (including sexual assault)

 - Alcohol or Drug Abuse

 The following resources are tools to help you if you experience any of the above challenges or other personal problems as a freshman, including mental health concerns.

-Provides free and confidential personal, career and academic counseling to all UWG students and facilitates life skills and mental health related programs for classes, resident halls and student groups.
+Provides free and confidential personal and academic counseling to all UWG students and facilitates life skills and mental health related programs for classes, resident halls and student groups.

 Course offered to first-year students to ease the transition into college life and inform students of resources available at UWG.